NHS needs to do more to understand why people are returning to hospital after being discharged

 In our 2015 report ‘Safely home’ and our 2017 briefing ‘What happens when people leave hospital and other care settings?’, we heard from thousands of people who told us how distressing it had been for them and their families when they didn’t get the support they needed to help them after leaving hospital.

-Reducing inappropriate emergency readmissions also needs to be a priority for the health and social care sector, as each case adds additional burden to a system which is struggling to free up beds.
+Reducing inappropriate emergency readmissions also needs to be a priority for the health and care sector, as each case adds additional burden to system which is struggling to free up beds.

 We are calling on the health and social care sector to use emergency readmissions data alongside other data they collect, such as delayed transfers of care, to help establish a wider understanding of how well people are being moved between the services that support them.

 Imelda Redmond, National Director of Healthwatch England, said:

 “We know that keeping people in hospital for longer than medically necessary is bad both for individuals and the NHS as a whole.
 So it’s absolutely right that doctors, nurses and care staff are doing their best to get people home as quickly and safely as possible.